Analysis of the SiMPL method for density-based topology optimization: Introduction

 Our goal here is to approach the problem from a different angle.
 Rather than first discretize and then optimize, we present an algorithm based on the latent variable proximal point (LVPP) framework for solving variational problems with pointwise constraints in continuous settings, which was proposed in \cite{keith2023proximal}.
 LVPP is based on the classical proximal point method \cite{Moreau1965, rockafellar1976monotone, Parikh2014, martinet1970, Teboulle2018} with the pivotal innovation being the introduction of a so-called \emph{latent variable} to obtain subproblems that are convenient for discretization.
 The latent variable generates a pointwise feasible discrete solution via an alternative solution representation described in \Cref{sub:LVMD} below.

-Keith and Surowiec \cite{keith2023proximal} argued formally that the LVPP framework can be applied to topology optimization via mirror descent \cite{nemirovskij1983problem}, which is a popular first-order variant of the proximal point method \cite{blair1985problem, beck2003mirror, Teboulle2018}.
-The resultant algorithm displayed promising features such as a bound-preserving discrete solution, mesh-independence, and an easy computer implementation.
-However, it utilizes an ad hoc step size rule, $\alpha_k = ck$, which caused the convergence rate and the final design to depend on the tunable parameter $c >0$; cf.~\cite[Section~6.4]{keith2023proximal}.
+Keith and Surowiec \cite{keith2023proximal} argued formally that the LVPP framework can be applied to topology optimization via mirror descent \cite{nemirovskij1983problem}, which is a popular first-order variant of the proximal point method \cite{beck2003mirror, Teboulle2018}.
+The resulting algorithm displayed promising features such as a bound-preserving discrete solution, mesh-independence, and an easy computer implementation.
+However, it utilizes an ad-hoc step size rule, $\alpha_k = ck$, which caused the convergence rate and the final design to depend significantly on the tunable parameter $c >0$; cf.~\cite[Section~6.4]{keith2023proximal}.